Olubukola-Martins/HCMatrix-SAAS/README.md

 # Hcmatrix v3.0 App Frontend

-This project is a human resource solution that is created using react.
+This project is a human resource solution that is created using react for the frontend.
+For more information on project, visit [https://www.hcmatrix.com/](https://www.hcmatrix.com/)

 ## Tech Stack
 The codebase is primarily written in typescript.
 The following technologies were integral to the creation of the application